 Renal: Decreased creatinine clearance

-<1% (Limited to important or life-threatening): Chest pain, pulmonary hypertension (infants and neonates)
+<1%, postmarketing, and/or case reports: Chest pain, pulmonary hypertension (infants and neonates)

 Concerns related to adverse effects:

 • Abnormal facial features: Development of abnormal facial features was reported in children treated >4 years for hypoglycemia hyperinsulinism.

 • Hyperosmolar coma: Nonketotic hyperosmolar coma may occur during treatment; usually in patients with concomitant illness; prompt recognition and treatment are essential.
 Transient cataracts have been reported which subside following correction of hyperosmolarity.

 • Ketoacidosis: Ketoacidosis may occur during treatment, usually in patients with concomitant illness.

 • Heart failure: Use may lead to increased fluid retention due to antidiuretic properties and may precipitate heart failure in patients with compromised cardiac reserve.

 • Gout: Use with caution in patients with hyperuricemia or a history of gout.

 • Renal impairment: Use with caution in patients with renal impairment; a reduced dose should be considered.